Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Conclusion

-Finally we mention the future problems that are not tackled in the series of papers.
-We adopted the reduction rule {\it exch} for characterization of strong termination.
+We demonstrated the aptitude of the calculi through several mathematical properties.
+In this second paper, we gave the characterization of the strong termination property of the CCV $\lambda\mu$-calculus.
+We verified the following two results: \begin{enumerate}[label=(\arabic*)] \item $M$ is strongly normalizing iff its CPS translation $[\![M]\!]$ is strongly normalizing. \item $M$ is strongly normalizing iff $M$ is typeable (with use of empty intersection or empty union nowhere). \end{enumerate} We mention future problems that are not tackled in our series of papers.
+We adopted the reduction rule {\it exch} for the characterization of strong termination.
 It remains open if we assume the equality rule \ref{nrk88} exchanging $\mu$ and let in place.
-Second, we plan to extend the results to the $\lambda\mu$-calculus having delimited control operators.
-As a matter of fact, this work is a precursory extract from our attempt to evolve complete calculi with delimited control operators.
+Second, we plan to extend the results to a $\lambda\mu$-calculus having delimited control operators.
+As a matter of fact, this work is a precursory extract from our attempt to develop complete calculi with delimited control operators.

+In the literature, we can find the characterization of strong normalizability for various systems of the $\lambda\mu$-calculus\footnote{ We thank an anonymous referee who informed us of the related works.}.
+Van~Bakel, Barbanera, and de'Liguoro considered a call-by-name $\lambda\mu$-calculus using special forms of intersection and product types \cite{efa77}.
+Tsukada and Nakazawa introduced a polarized variation of $\bar\lambda\mu\tilde\mu$-calculus and gave a characterization using union and intersection types \cite{rdt15}.
+In particular, the latter may have a close connection to our results, although the details remain to be investigated in the future.